b-N-I-R-A-V/European-Weather-Predictions/README.md

 <div align = "center">
     <img width="80%" alt="image" src="https://github.com/user-attachments/assets/8c6a19d1-9305-4769-83ed-824f9fa5313e">
 </div>
-We started with number of neighbors equal to 1 and we gradually increase it to 4 neighbors.
-From the graph above we see that train accuracy falls sharply from 1 neighbor to 2 neighbors.
-The accuracy is reduced from 100% to 56%.
-The accuracy remains the same when we change the neighbors to 3 and it falls slightly when we increase the neighbors to 4, about 52% accuracy.
-In contrast, the train accuracy rises slowly from just above 42% accuracy when 1 neighbor to 45% accuracy when there are 4 neighbors.
+I started with the number of neighbors equal to 1 and gradually increased it to 4 neighbors.
+From the graph above, we see that test accuracy falls sharply from 1 neighbor to 2 neighbors, reducing from 100% to 56%.
+The accuracy remains the same when we change to 3 neighbors and falls slightly when we increase to 4 neighbors, about 52% accuracy.
+In contrast, the train accuracy rises slowly from just above 42% with 1 neighbor to 45% with 4 neighbors.

 The confusion matrix for all the weather stations:
 <div align ="center">